Exclusive: Unions force VW to axe consultants in clash over cost cuts - sources

-FRANKFURT Volkswagen's 5 billion euro (£3.97 billion) cost-savings plan hit a major setback after labour leaders forced management to axe McKinsey, the consultants working out the cuts, three sources with knowledge of the matter told Reuters on Thursday.
+FRANKFURT Volkswagen's 5 billion euro ($6.68 billion) cost-savings plan hit a major setback after labor leaders forced management to axe McKinsey, the consultants working out the cuts, three sources with knowledge of the matter told Reuters on Thursday.

 The move underlines how much relations between management and workers have soured at Europe's biggest carmaker, which is struggling to raise profits amid stagnating emerging markets and low growth at home.